Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 Here's a sample of our "zeroth-order" *Oh Susanna* spin-off:
 <iframe src="https://trinket.io/embed/music/9ae9bb6421" width="100%" height="220" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
-This doesn't really resemble our original tune, and even though it's not terrible we could do better.
-The problem is that music typically follows some larger patterns, but we're just pulling random notes from the same key.
+This doesn't really resemble our original tune, and even though it's not terrible sounding, we could do better.
+The problem is that music typically follows some bigger patterns, but we're just pulling random notes from the same key.
 Instead, what if we included some context by choosing the next note based on our memory of the previous one?

 In other words, we'll want to make a table with $$ P(x_n | x_{n-1}) $$.
 <img src='/assets/images/mcmc_2.png'/>